gate-sso/gate-cas-sso/README.md

 - we add cas-gate plugin
 - add a custom login page

+# Requirements
+You need to have JDK installed.
+Minimum version is v1.8

 ## Development Setup

 If you have problem with permission denied while execute commands below, try to run it with `sudo`